Leben (milk product)

 The term leben, variously laban, liben, lben (لبن) in the Middle East and North Africa, refers to a food or beverage of fermented milk.
-Generally, there are two main products known as leben: the yogurt variant for the Levant region and the buttermilk variant for parts of Arabia and North Africa (Maghreb).
+Generally, there are two main products known as laban: the yogurt variant for the Levant region and the buttermilk variant for parts of Arabia and North Africa (Maghreb).
 Leben can be served at breakfast, lunch, or dinner.

+Average nutritional values per 100 ml of laban: